6.3 Applying Glazing to the Mass Model

 Three Facades are set to 80%

-This means that Facades/Surfaces that are unlocked (available for modification) may be adjusted to accommodate the new changes.
+This means that Facades/Surfaces that are unlocked (available for modification) will have their glazed areas adjusted to accommodate the new changes.

 If enough Surfaces are then also raised to 80%, there will come a point where it will not be possible to maintain the overall 40% total any longer.
-The remaining Surfaces will be adjusted, and the overall percentage itself, may have to fall (in the example below – remaining Surfaces that were not locked have their areas adjusted down from 40% to 23.5%).
-The figure in the Performance Manager will then also be adjusted to reflect this.
+The remaining Surfaces will be adjusted, and the overall percentage itself, may have to change (in this case the Overall Glazing for the model changed to 53.33%).

 Note: Please refer to Section 13.0 below (Typical Workflow 1.) for a sample workflow on Applying Glazing Percentages to the Mass Models.

-Note: If you wish to modify the model geometry while FenestraPro is open, it is better practice to close the application, make the changes in Revit and when ready, relaunch the application.
+Note: If you wish to modify the model geometry, it is best practice to close the application, make the changes in Revit and when ready, relaunch the application.
 This will allow a new Energy Model to be created and results to be updated.

 To divide up the Surfaces more, use the Mass Editor in Revit to add edges to Surfaces.
 This will break up the Surfaces into smaller areas for greater isolation and control.
 New Surfaces will be assigned to these areas in FenestraPro when launched again.